CarolLuca/LegalNERo/README.md

 ## News
 * Stage 3 is finished and it can be found in the directory with the same name.
 * Stage 3 uses the word embeddings pre-trained for ro_core_news_lg (not the model)
-* Stage 4 is coming soon.
+* Version 1 is coming soon.
-* The main focus of Stage 4 will be to include the word embeddings offered by CoRoLa.
+* The main focus of Version 1 will be either to include the word embeddings offered by CoRoLa or to use the full gold dataset.

 ## Preview
 In this project is developed a named entity recognition model for legal documents in Romanian using the SpaCy library.